Headphones For Riding Onewheel – Get This (2023)

 Using a Bluetooth speaker will fix both problems related to commuting on an electric device.
 Not having anything in your ears will make you aware of the surroundings and the speakers will make your presence known to the rest of the people.
 The main drawback is the noise coming from the speakers will also impact the bystanders, making this solution, not for everyone.

 Neck speakers are going down in popularity and the top brand Bose has sadly discontinued the Bose Soundwear Speakers.
-A good alternative is JVC SPA10BTB Wearable Speaker which can be found on Amazon following this link.
-It’s sweat and weather resistant and lightweight.
+A good alternative is Monster Boomerang Neckband Bluetooth Speaker which can be found on Amazon following this link.
+It’s sweat and weather-resistant and lightweight.

-An alternative would be to use a single clip-on speaker like JBL Clip 3 that you know can grab at a really good price or the improved JBL Clip 4.
-The drawback will be losing stereo sound but it still has a nice sound stage.
+An alternative would be to use a single clip-on speaker like JBL Clip 4 The drawback will be losing stereo sound but it still has a nice sound stage.

 It can easily be clipped onto your backpack, I recommend Boblbee from Point 65 for back protection and to keep your laptop safe.
-With the added benefit of giving the possibility for others to enjoy the sound if you decided to go to the beach after work.
-The JBL Clip 3 and Clip 4 are IPX7 Waterproof, making it possible to be submerged in up to 1 meter in water for 30 minutes.
+With the added benefit of giving the possibility for others to enjoy the sound if you decide to go to the beach after work.
+The JBL Clip 4 is IPX7 Waterproof, making it possible to be submerged in up to 1 meter in water for 30 minutes.
 It’s therefore fine to be used when rain hits your ride home or even in the shower.

 Disclosure: Some of the links below are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.